-Boeing will make the first delivery of its plastics-based airplane next month to Japan's All Nippon Airways Co Ltd <9202.T>.
-The first Dreamliner will arrive at Tokyo's Haneda airport on September 28.
+Operating certification by the Federal Aviation Administration will enable Boeing to make the first delivery of its plastics-based airplane next month to Japan's All Nippon Airways.

-The twin-engined, wide-bodied Dreamliner, which promises to raise the bar for fuel efficiency and passenger comfort, is about three years behind its original schedule and at least several billion dollars over budget by some outside estimates.
+The Dreamliner, which promises to raise the bar for fuel efficiency and passenger comfort, is nearly three years behind its original schedule and at least several billion dollars over budget by some outside estimates.

 It's momentous.
-A few years back, no one thought this day would come.
-We pretty much have one step left and that's delivery, said Alex Hamilton, managing director with EarlyBirdCapital.
+A few years back no on thought this day would come.
+We have pretty much have one step left and that's delivery, said Alex Hamilton, managing director with EarlyBirdCapital.

-With 827 orders for the $185 million plane on the books, the Dreamliner may be Boeing's most hotly anticipated aircraft.
-And the 787 development program, which has seen stunning changes in leadership over the years, represents one of the thorniest chapters in the company's storied history.
+With 827 orders for the plane on the books, the Dreamliner may be the most hotly anticipated aircraft in the history of the storied company.

-The 787 airframe is made largely of light-weight carbon fiber composites that help lower fuel costs 20 percent for operators.
-The composites also allow various improvements for passengers such as more comfortable cabin air pressure and bigger windows.
+The airframe is made largely of light-weight carbon composites that help lower fuel costs for airlines.
+The composites also enable various improvements for passengers such as more comfortable cabin air pressure and bigger windows.

-Development and construction make unprecedented use of a vast global supply chain that could slash production costs, if it delivers correctly.
+Development and construction make unprecedented use of a vast global supply chain that could slash production costs if it works correctly.

 It will completely change the way that aircraft have been manufactured until now, Hamilton said.

 Boeing expects a production rate of ten 787s per month by the end of 2013.
-Kinks in the supply chain, however, have caused several embarrassing program delays.
+Kinks in the supply chain, however, have caused several of the embarrassing program delays.

 It is unknown how long it could be before the 787 program earns a profit.
 Boeing Chief Executive Jim McNerney said in June that the program faces financial headwinds, and he declined to say when the 787 could make money.

-Boeing does not disclose how much it has invested in the plane's development.
+Boeing does not disclose how much is has invested in the plane's development.

 As Boeing celebrates FAA certification, the company continues to grapple with program challenges.